-I have been receiving a number of questions from members regarding the direction of various stock markets.
+I have been receiving several questions from members regarding the direction of various stock markets.
 Questions include

 - What is the direction going to be for the FTSE 100 in the UK

 - Is it wise to invest in the Karachi (Pakistan) Stock Market?